sohamboyythrdh6/SOS-button/README.md

 **Total Estimated Cost:** **$42.00 USD**

+to build this project you need all the components and the pcb after that you can solder all those components and then upload the code during it you need to put your num at line 11.thats it you are done now within just oneclick a message and a call will send to your saved num

 <img width="490" height="292" alt="Screenshot 2026-07-17 131932" src="https://github.com/user-attachments/assets/693bc677-e46c-4825-92f6-116c773cf391" />
 <img width="557" height="430" alt="Screenshot 2026-07-17 131810" src="https://github.com/user-attachments/assets/d8536f01-bb1c-439f-9f51-fbce6d62b2e6" />